hirosystems/explorer/.github/CONTRIBUTING.md

 #### Building for production

-Once you are are happy woith your code change, run these commands to be ready to send a PR
+Once you are are happy with your code change, run these commands to be ready to send a PR

 - Run `pnpm lint` to lint your code with eslint and run pritter to follow our coding guidelines
 - Run `pnpm test:unit` to run unit test